How to sell my business in NZ

 If you make an effort to understand the steps in selling a business, of who your likely buyer may be, then careful planning - with the help of a professional advisor, will get you well on the way towards negotiating a price and terms that are suitable to you.

-Key points to consider when selling your business.
+Key points to consider when you want to "sell my business in NZ for more, faster".
 Buyers will be looking for cashflow, and to quantify the value in your business.

 Choose experts - (experienced professionals) to help you through the process, avoid any pitfalls - legal/ethical or financial.

 Valuing a business - determine a realistic price considering your buyer, the market, and the condition of your business.
 This is generally a job for the experts.

 Finding a buyer - Create a marketing plan and an Information Memorandum (you may enlist a Business Broker to help), to target your potential buyers.
 Don't just tell the guy next door!
 You need to manage the process, tell people, and promote your opportunity widely through print, the internet and direct mail - after all, you want the best prospects for a successful sale.
 Quick links to; Auckland business brokers, Wellington business brokers and Christchurch business brokers.

 Structuring the deal - Identify options as to terms - be it what is being sold, vendor finance, training etc., paying attention to any the tax implications.
 Your accountant and lawyer can help here.

 Businesses can take some time to sell.